15 Awesome Do-It-Yourself (DIY) Gadgets

 The ISS or International Space Station is a marvel of human ingenuity and it should be treated as so.
 The ISS Lamp is more like a tribute to all the engineers who worked so hard to make the dream of human space exploration go one step closer to being fulfilled.
 The lamp is basically a Plexiglas that lights up whenever the ISS passes overhead.

 The build is simple, just solder some LED’s to a Plexiglas (or whatever you want to light up), put it on an old lamp PCB, and hook it up via USB to your computer, where you have to find an app which tells the lamp when the ISS passes overhead.
 It sounds hard to do, but the effort that is going into making one is insignificant to the effort that was put in the real ISS, and maybe this our way to salute those people that worked so hard in building it.

 13. DIY iPad 3

 I know the iPad is a popular gadget, but tired of waiting for the launch of the iPad 3, a man from Chine has built his own iPad 3 (or how he imagines it).
 The device has keyboard compatibility, it runs on Windows and it can be docked like the Transformer Prime from ASUS.
 Not for anyone, buy a cool DIY gadget nonetheless.

 14. DIY Assassins Creed Hidden Blade

-Some real fans of Assassins Creed had it enough of being just a simple men and wanted to slip in the skim of Altair or Ezio Auditore and so, they made a hidden blade just like (or better) the famous assassin’s.
-The blade emerges and retracts really quick by pulling on a wire stuck to a ring.
+Some real fans of Assassins Creed had it enough of being just simple men and wanted to slip in the skim of Altair or Ezio Auditore and so, they made a hidden blade just like (or better) the famous assassin’s.
+The blade emerges and retracts really quickly by pulling on a wire stuck to a ring.
 It’s really ingenious and they all look bada$$.